rilopez/rilopez.com/content/books/fearless-change.md

 I have been working on government systems for 2 years and started to see a now way out.
 I am looking forward to put in practice the patterns.

-Here some patterns that I found interesting
+Here some patterns that I found interesting:

 * **Just Do It:** Don’t wait for the perfect moment when you have the resources and knowledge you think you need; instead, take the first baby step and start learning.
 * **Do Food:** To influence attendees, bring special food to a meeting.